gerbeldo/cookiecutter-dvc/README.md

     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports                     <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures                 <- Generated graphics and figures to be used in reporting │   └── metrics.txt             <- Relevant metrics after evaluating the model.
     │   └── training_metrics.txt    <- Relevant metrics from training the model.
     │
+    ├── requirements-core.txt    <- project specific requirements, no secondary dependencies.
+    ├── requirements-dev.txt     <- development requirements.
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
+    ├── requirements.txt         <- The complete requirements file for reproducing the analysis environment, │                               automatically generated with `pip freeze`, by `make requirements`.
     │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.